gbmhunter/blog/content/pages/electronics/components/encoders/_index.md

 The datasheet for the Baumer BHK series of incremental encoders has an error on the encoders wiring diagram.
 The pinout on page (3/4) for the 8-pin connector, used for the 05A series, is mislabelled.
 All the pin numbers around the circumference need to be rotated anti-clockwise by one pin.
 Pin 2 should be pin 1, pin 3 should be pin 2, e.t.c.
 Pin 8 remains the same.

-{{< figure src="/images/electronics-misc/incorrect-pinout-on-baumer-bhk-05a-encoder.png" caption="The incorrect pinout on a Baumer BHK-05A encoder datasheet." caption-position="bottom" width="400px" >}}
+{{< figure src="/images/electronics-misc/incorrect-pinout-on-baumer-bhk-05a-encoder.png" caption="The incorrect pinout on a Baumer BHK-05A encoder datasheet."  width="400px" >}}